robindrost/docs-1/docs/web-sdk.md

 When using the UMD bundle, these can be found as properties of `exmg.livery`.

+### endpointId

+String property specifying id used by this Livery endpoint.

+### version

+String property specifying version of Livery SDK.

 ### LiverySdk

 Invisible element defined as `<livery-sdk>` which is used to initialize the Livery SDK.